AFraderaSola/Scerevisiae_RBPs_Interactome/01_IPscreen/README.md

 It also contains the scripts to generate Supplementary tables 1 to 8.

-It is organized into a couple sub-folders containing the analysis scripts and several files summarizing the IP screen findings.

 ## All

 This **sub-folder** contains a downstream analysis **including all strains**.
 The **input files** needed for those analysis are generated on each RBP-bait sub-folder (**YAFXXX**).
 The scripts to generate the previously mentioned figures are inside this folder.
 More details on the scripts and how to run them inside this folder.